 Sleeping four in one double bed on the ground floor with a low double bed on the mezzanine level (accessed via ladder), The Nap at Langabridge Farm is suitable for children of all ages, and pets are welcome too.

-Sitting in its own private field with spectacular views of the valley through the huge corner doors, the cabin will keep you cozy in winter, as the Swedish wood-burners long flue warms the cabin right up to the mezzanine double bedroom, but on warm nights you can fold the doors back and let the evening breeze flow in.
+Sitting in its own private field with spectacular views of the valley through the huge corner doors, the cabin will keep you cozy in winter, as the Swedish wood-burners long flue warms the cabin right up to the mezzanine double bedroom.
+Still, you can fold the doors back on warm nights and let the evening breeze flow in.
 There’s a fully equipped kitchen, but down the hill is the fire pit for stargazing with after-dinner drinks and the smell of woodsmoke.
 There’s also a wood-fired hot tub for you to relax in while you soak up the views of the surrounding countryside.

 The children will enjoy playing in the fields and meeting all the farm animals, or why not set off on walks too numerous to list, ranging from Tarr Steps, Watersmeet, and the Doone Valley to local routes right from the cabin’s front door?
 Although you may occasionally see owners Adam and Becky out feeding the farm animals, The Nap and its high nest are yours and yours alone, so you can relax into the ripple of birdsong and enjoy the fire pit, bubbling hot tub, and the moon and stars above.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.